 Music with The Danilo Pérez Foundation.

 We have weekly music classes in collaboration with the Danilo Perez Foundation.
-We learn music from across the globe, how to read and follow music, how to play different instruments and perform both individually and together.
-This builds teamwork, confidence and self expression.
+We learn music from across the globe, how to read and follow the music, how to play different instruments and perform both individually and together.
+This builds teamwork, confidence and self-expression.

 We explore dance in many forms from ballet to contemporary and street dance using our bodies to express our thoughts.
 We develop strength, stamina and gentleness while working individually and as part of a troop.

-Our Approach.
-All of our classes are inclusive and this model of inclusivity allows children to acquire language skills, learning with and alongside their peers.
+All of our classes are inclusive, and this model of inclusivity allows children to acquire language skills, learning with and alongside their peers.
 Our specialist language teachers provide differentiated learning instruction and individual support for students, helping children acquire both content and language throughout the curriculum.
 We focus on language throughout all lessons exploring new vocabulary and terminology.
-At the Casco School we focus on English Monday, Wednesday and Friday and Spanish on Tuesday and Thursday.
-Literacy classes are taught in the language of the day, we then explore our other lessons through that language, allowing students to progress in both languages.
+At The Casco School, we focus on English Monday, Wednesday and Friday and Spanish on Tuesday and Thursday.
+Literacy classes are taught in the language of the day.
+We then explore our other lessons through that language, allowing students to progress in both languages.

-For students new to a language we support them in the early language acquisition in small groups or with one to one tuition but immerse this in the class, so that they are able to learn from and with their peers.
+For students new to a language, we support them in the early language acquisition in small groups or with one to one tuition but immerse this in the class so that they can learn from and with their peers.